Cannabis enthusiast and student of the art of solventless extraction

 The quality of your starting material is the biggest contributor to the final quality of your rosin.
 It’s crucial to ensure you’re starting out with trichome-rich flowers and high amounts of terpenes.
-Although the skill of the grower and the growing environment play a significant role in the quality of the cannabis, the strain being grown is a factor not to be overlooked.
+Although the skill of the grower and the growing environment play a significant role in the quality of the cannabis, the cannabis cultivar, or strain, being grown is an important factor not to be overlooked.

 While the same strains will perform differently in the hands of different growers, it makes sense to seek out strains that are well known for their ability to produce lots of trichomes with a unique blend of terpenes.
 Here are some of the best strains we’ve found to date.

 Sour Diesel and its varieties make excellent rosin-ready flowers.
 The sour and gassy aromas of these cultivars indicate a unique and alluring terpene profile, not to mention the high cannabinoid content that most growers can achieve with this strain.
 Also, many of the sour varieties are known as high yielders, which contribute to the efficiency of your home garden.

 Strains like Hash Plant and Hashberry are known for their high resin output, which converts to high yields at the press.
 While there are other strains with flavor and aroma profiles that may be more intriguing, it’s hard to beat the efficiency in production of the hash varieties.

 White Widow is a legendary strain that’s been a staple of the cannabis community for decades, and for good reason.
 White Widow has been used in the creation of many other well-known and highly desirable cultivars like White Rhino and White Fire OG, all of which put out copious amounts of trichomes.
 One of the biggest reasons to seek out White Widow for rosin is the ease in collecting kief and dry sift.
 Because the buds look like they’ve been dipped in sugar, you’ll be able to get a high yield along with top-notch potency.